jimmybanta/LLM-from-scratch/dev-journal.md

 - Using shifting (shift all values by the max value) - to avoid having to use such large numbers
 - for a while I wasn't able to get the softmax scores to add up to exactly 1 - I looked at the scipy code for their softmax function, and they used keepdims argument in their np functions - and that made the difference

+#### Masked self-attention
+I need to implement the mask, so that tokens never attend to tokens that come after them in the sequence.

+That brings up another questin - how will this handle padding tokens?
+- Padding embeddings will be 0, so they'll remain 0 in the dot product calculation - but then they'll affect the softmax calculation - so we need to mask them out in the same way as the position mask

+This brings up a problem - as we have left padding, we'll have early sequences that get everything masked out - so softmax won't work, as every value will be negative infinity.

+#### Multi-headed attention
+Now I need to figure out how to combine multiple attention heads into one attention layer

 ### Friday - 11/22/24